-Using a combination of PROFILES and costing tools provides an understanding of the gains that could be achieved by reducing and preventing malnutrition and how much it would cost to provide the needed services.
+Using a combination of PROFILES and costing tools provided an understanding of the gains that could be achieved by reducing and preventing malnutrition and how much it would cost to provide the needed services.
 The estimates generated from PROFILES and costing models are the cornerstone of the nutrition advocacy process.

 Nutrition Advocacy by Country